BasFaggingerAuer/vkQuake/readme.md

 # Overview

+This is a small experiment to learn using the Vulkan and OpenVR libraries and to bring Quake to the Vive in the process.
+This project is a fork from [vkQuake](https://github.com/Novum/vkQuake) developed by Axel Gneiting.
+At this time, OpenVR support is still being developed, no releases are available, and only Visual Studio compilation is supported.

 vkQuake is a Quake 1 port using Vulkan instead of OpenGL for rendering.
 It is based on the popular [QuakeSpasm](http://quakespasm.sourceforge.net/) port and runs all mods compatible with it like [Arcane Dimensions](https://www.quaddicted.com/reviews/ad_v1_50final.html) or [In The Shadows](http://www.moddb.com/mods/its).

 Compared to QuakeSpasm vkQuake also features a software Quake like underwater effect, has better color precision, generates mipmap for water surfaces at runtime and has native support for anti-aliasing and AF.